ChannelEngine: product feeds

-- Use commas in prices? - by default, ChannelEngine's servers are set to the US/international locale.
-This means that for prices ChannelEngine expects a period as the decimal separator (e.g.: EUR 9.95).
-If your feed uses a European locale and prices with a comma as the decimal separator (e.g.: EUR 9,95), make sure to enable this setting to prevent prices from being 100 times higher.
+- Use comma separator in numbers - by default, ChannelEngine's servers are set to the US/international locale.
+This means that for numbers (i.e.: prices, dimensions, etc.), ChannelEngine expects a period as the decimal separator (e.g.: EUR 9.95).
+If your feed uses a European locale and numbers with a comma as the decimal separator (e.g.: EUR 9,95), make sure to enable this setting to prevent prices from being 100 times higher.

 - Generate parent products - if this setting is enabled, ChannelEngine automatically generates parent products if a parent SKU is mapped – and no parent product is available in the feed.